-What Happens When You Max Out a Credit Card?
+What Happens When You Max Out Your Credit Card?

-- Purchase Decline: Once you hit that wall, only a payment or an increase in your credit limit will enable you to make purchases with your plastic moving forward.
+Once you hit that wall, only a payment or an increase in your credit limit will enable you to make purchases with your plastic moving forward.
 This can put you in quite the predicament if you aren’t prepared.
-This is actually one of the reasons we do not recommend No Preset Spending Limit credit cards (e.g. VISA Signature, World MasterCard, Amex charge cards), whose spending limits are determined on a monthly basis and are not communicated to the user.
+This is actually one of the reasons we do not recommend No Preset Spending Limit credit cards, whose spending limits are determined on a monthly basis and are not communicated to the user.

-- Penalty Rate: Depending on the issuer, maxing out your card may trigger the Penalty APR (at least for future transactions).
-Considering the average Penalty rate is currently 27.99%, that could make future transactions potentially costly.
+Depending on the issuer, maxing out your card may trigger the penalty APR (at least for future transactions).
+Considering the average penalty rate is currently 26.19%, that could potentially make future transactions very costly.

-Step 1: Pay Your Bill - This will restore your spending power and potentially prevent your utilization ratio from being reported to the credit bureaus as 100%.
+- Pay Your Bill - This will restore your spending power and potentially prevent your utilization ratio from being reported to the credit bureaus as 100%, depending on when you pay and when your billing period ends.

 How to Avoid Maxing Out Your Credit Card